About The Brooklyn Teacup

 Ariel started upcycling china in the Spring of 2018 after discovering a pile of beautiful plates, bowls and teacups that had been put out on the sidewalk on trash night.
 Not knowing what she would do with them, Ariel rescued the stacks of dishware and brought them home to her Brooklyn apartment.

-Since then, The Brooklyn Teacup has transformed formal dinnerware into a variety of practical and elegant serving pieces and decor for customers and their loved ones across the country.
-We've become experts in working with all types of china.
-In the process, we've also become shipping pros, safely sending our creations to customers in places as far away as Australia.
+Since the start, The Brooklyn Teacup has upcycled formal dinnerware into a variety of practical and stylish decor for customers across the country.
+We've become experts in working with all types of china and, in the process, have also become shipping pros, safely sending creations to customers in places as far away as Australia.

 The Story Behind our Brooklyn Studio

-A few weeks before the COVID-19 pandemic hit, Ariel and her husband moved to a larger Brooklyn apartment in Park Slope where she was able to set up her workshop, and home office.
+A few weeks before the COVID-19 pandemic hit, Ariel and her husband moved to a larger Brooklyn apartment in Park Slope where she was able to set up a workshop, home office and storage space for inventory.

 Upcycling Granny's Wedding China